Imran-imtiaz48/Imran-imtiaz48/README.md

 <h1 align="center">Hello 👋, I'm Imran Imtiaz</h1>
   <h3 align="center">
-    I'm a skilled SQL Database Administrator with 6 years of solid experience.
-My main job is to handle, improve, and protect complicated database systems.
-I'm really good at making sure that data stays accurate, boosting performance, and making sure everything runs smoothly to help the business succeed.
-Besides knowing a lot about SQL databases, I am also pretty handy with HTML, CSS, JavaScript, and C#.
-These extra skills help me tackle both the technical stuff behind the scenes and the visible parts of website development.
+  I have six years of robust experience as a skilled SQL Database Administrator.
+My primary role involves managing, enhancing, and securing complex database systems.
+I excel in ensuring data accuracy, optimizing performance, and maintaining seamless operations to drive business success.
+In addition to my expertise in SQL databases, I am proficient in HTML, CSS, JavaScript, and C#.
+These skills enable me to proficiently handle both the technical backend and frontend aspects of website development.
   </h3>

   <p align="left">